 - Parents will be given the option to participate in virtual classes at a significant discount anytime the school temporarily closes

-- Parents that do not want to participate in virtual classes during a 14-day school closure will not be charged tuition
+- Parents that do not want to participate in virtual classes during a 10-day quarantine will not be charged tuition

 - We are not charging registration fees, and do not require a long-term contract for the 2020/2021 school year.
 The goal is to give families as much flexibility as possible